Please ensure Javascript is enabled for purposes of website accessibility

 Note that State is not included in the JSON as its value is the default value.

-Window of events between two timestamps with a boundary of Outside
+Window of data points between two timestamps with a boundary of Outside

-When the request is modified to specify a boundary type of Outside, the value before 13:30 and the value after 15:30 are included:
+When the request is modified to specify a boundary type of Outside, the data point before 13:30 and the data point after 15:30 are included:

 GET api/v1/Tenants/{tenantId}/Namespaces/{namespaceId}/Streams/Simple/Data?startIndex=2017-11-23T12:30:00Z&endIndex=2017-11-23T15:30:00Z&boundaryType=2

-The response includes the windowed events, as well as the two values outside of the startIndex and endIndex.
+The response includes the windowed data points, as well as the two data points outside of the startIndex and endIndex.

 HTTP/1.1 200